Top 10 Movies Related About Education

 #7 Fast Times at Ridgemont High (1982)

-"Fast Times at Ridgemont High," the 1982 comedy-romance directed by Amy Heckerling, encapsulates the whirlwind experiences of a group of youngsters navigating the complexities of adolescence over its 1-hour and 32-minute runtime.
-With a lively 7.1/10 IMDb rating, a 78% Rotten Tomatoes score, and an impressive 83% approval from Google users, the film captures the essence of teenage life in the early '80s.
-Fueled by their fickle wits, the characters find themselves entangled in a web of sex, drugs, validation, and dejection, portraying a raw and authentic depiction of the challenges and experiences faced during this tumultuous period.
-Released on August 13, 1982, in the USA, and distributed by Universal Pictures, the film is based on Cameron Crowe's work, "Fast Times at Ridgemont High: A True Story."
-Despite its modest budget of $5 million, 'Fast Times at Ridgemont High' garnered a domestic box office success of $27.1 million (or $50 million), solidifying its place as a cultural touchstone and a snapshot of teenage life in the early '80s.
+Amy Heckerling's 1982 comedy-romance "Fast Times at Ridgemont High" reflects the full circle of experiences of a group of youngsters going through adolescence within an hour and 32 minutes.
+With a lively 7.1/10 IMDb rating, 78% on Rotten Tomatoes, and an impressive 83% from Google users, this film portrays quintessential early '80s teen life.
+Egged on by the ephemeral nature of their wit, it ensnares them in a world of sex, drugs, validation, and rejection-an honest, raw account of turbulent times, of experiences lived through.
+Released on August 13, 1982, in the USA, and distributed by Universal Pictures, it is based on the work of Cameron Crowe titled "Fast Times at Ridgemont High: A True Story."
+Made for only $5 million, 'Fast Times at Ridgemont High' became a domestic box office success with returns of $27.1 million-or $50 million-that cemented it as a staple of pop culture and a time capsule of early '80s adolescence.

 #6 School Ties (1992)